alex/what-happens-when/README.rst

   TLS version, list of cipher algorithms and compression methods available.

-* The server replies with a ``Server hello`` message to the client with the TLS version, cipher and compression methods selected + the Server public certificate signed by a CA (Certificate Authority) that also contains a public key.
+* The server replies with a ``Server hello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
+The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.

-* The client verifies the server digital certificate and ciphers a symmetric cryptography key using an asymmetric cryptography algorithm, attaching the server public key and an encrypted message for verification purposes.
+* The client verifies the server digital certificate against its list of trusted CAs.
+If trust is can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
+These random bytes can be used determine the symmetric key.

-* The server decrypts the key using its private key and decrypts the verification message with it, then replies with the verification message decrypted and signed with its private key.
+* The server decrypts the random bytes using its private key and uses these bytes to generate its own copy of the symmetric master key.

-* The client confirms the server identity, ciphers the agreed key and sends a ``finished`` message to the server, attaching the encrypted agreed key.
+* The client sends a ``finished`` message to the server, encrypting a hash of the transmissino up to this point with the symmetric key.

-* The server sends a ``finished`` message to the client, encrypted with the agreed key.
+* The server decrypts the hash and verifies that the hash matches its own calculation of the hash.
+If it does, it sends its own ``finished`` message to the client, also encrypted with the symmetric key.

-* From now on the TLS session communicates information encrypted with the agreed key.
+* From now on the TLS session communicates information encrypted with the agreed symmetric key.

 TCP packets